Analyzing Forge Global (FRGE) and Its Rivals

-Forge Global (NYSE:FRGE – Get Rating) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its rivals?
-We will compare Forge Global to similar companies based on the strength of its earnings, risk, profitability, analyst recommendations, dividends, valuation and institutional ownership.
+Forge Global (NYSE:FRGE – Get Rating) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its rivals?
+We will compare Forge Global to similar businesses based on the strength of its earnings, risk, dividends, institutional ownership, valuation, analyst recommendations and profitability.

-13.7% of Forge Global shares are owned by institutional investors.
-Comparatively, 63.7% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by institutional investors.
-20.0% of Forge Global shares are owned by insiders.
-Comparatively, 13.0% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

-This table compares Forge Global and its rivals’ net margins, return on equity and return on assets.

 Analyst Ratings

-This is a summary of recent recommendations and price targets for Forge Global and its rivals, as provided by MarketBeat.com.
+This is a breakdown of current ratings and price targets for Forge Global and its rivals, as reported by MarketBeat.

 |Sell Ratings